 HFTs employ strategies that range in complexity from the basic “buy the dip, sell the rip” that keeps asset allocations within pre-defined ranges to complex algorithms executed by powerful computers that move in and out of markets at incredibly fast speeds (i.e., milliseconds).

-Virtu’s stock has been up more than 40 percent this year while the S&P 500 is down about 20 percent.
-Flow Traders, another high-speed trading firm traded on the public markets, is up 20 percent year to date.
+Virtu’s stock had big gains in Q1 2020 (40 percent) while the S&P 500 was down about 20 percent.
+Flow Traders, another high-speed trading firm traded on the public markets, was also up around 20 percent over that time.

 Periods of high volatility are often associated with declining stock values.
 Most asset managers, who have high correlation to the stock market, do poorly in volatile environments.
 High-speed operations can naturally serve as something of an offset for firms employing a multi-strategy approach.